paweljarosz/defarc/README.md

 	local connection_source_type = defarc.get_connection_source_type()
 ```

-### .get_connection_target_type([connection])
+### get_connection_target_type([connection])
 Returns a connection target_type of selected connection data.
-This function returns a proper connection target_type if proper connection_id is provided, otherwise it returns a connection target_type of saved/selected connection_table.
+This function returns a proper connection target_type if proper connection_id is provided, otherwise it returns a connection target_type of selected connection_table.

 * **PARAMETER:** `connection` (string, optional) - an id of a connection from Arcweave JSON or Lua table with connection data (connection_table)
 * **RETURNS:** `target_type` (string) - a string with connection target_type, e.g. "branches" or "elements"